 In Claude Desktop → Settings → Connectors → Add, enter your site's MCP endpoint URL (shown in Settings → IATO MCP).
 Authorize via OAuth.

-For the 9 bridge tools and 4 sync tools, enter your IATO API key in Settings → IATO MCP.
+For the 12 bridge tools, enter your IATO API key in Settings → IATO MCP.
 WordPress native tools work without an IATO account.

 With IATO MCP installed, ask your AI agent to do any of these in a single conversation.